Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Discussion and conclusion

 \section{Discussion and conclusion}

-This paper makes contributions to three foundational building blocks of the economic complexity literature: the Product Space, the Economic Complexity Index, and that which ties both pillars of economic complexity theory together - the study of capabilities. \\
+This paper makes contributions to three foundational building blocks of the economic complexity literature: the Product Space, the ECI, and that which ties both pillars of economic complexity theory together - the study of capabilities.
+The core of our contribution is our model of the Capability Space - a latent network of related capabilities that combine to make products and give productive structure to countries; this capability-centric perspective on economic complexity reframes relationships between products in the Product Space as interconnections between capabilities, PCI and ECI as measures of capability quantity and quality, and complexity as a whole as a dimensionality-reducing encapsulation of a country's productive structure containing the seeds for future growth. \\

 In terms of the Product Space in particular, and the study of complex networks in general, this paper represents the first comprehensive study of the complex-network properties of the Product Space beyond its basic macroscopic structure (whose core-periphery and community properties have previously been noted).
 We find that the Product Space is characterized by several highly distinctive complex-network properties, including an extremely left-skewed degree distribution and right-skewed weight distribution where the majority of products are connected, but few are connected strongly; furthermore, the Product Space is mathematically and empirically underpinned by the Product Complexity Index, in which products of similar complexities are more strongly connected and more complex products occupy more central positions in the network. \\